What is a Noise Survey and Noise Assessment?

 Noise surveys commonly involve the use of sophisticated sound measuring equipment to help determine the ‘sound environment’ of a particular area.
 Equipment used by engineers include type 1 sound level meters, external environmental microphones and low noise microphones.

-There are actually a number of different types of noise surveys which aim to assess the different aspects of our sound environment.
+There are actually a number of different types of noise surveys which aim to assess the different aspects of our sound environment including environmental noise surveys and others.
 In this guide, we will be looking at the main types of noise surveys which are undertaken in the UK.

 Occupational Noise Surveys and Risk Assessments